Modeling Variable

 Begin

-// Set modeling variable that must be populated with data
+// Set modeling variable that should be populated with data

 MB := MetabaseClass.Active;